 Established faneditors need only go to Fanedit Database and sign in.
 Then click on User Menu and click Fanedit Submission.

-New faneditors require their edits be vetted a member of the fanedit.org academy.
-The academy consists of people the administrators and moderators trust to look at new edits with a critical eye to ensure they meet the standards we’ve set to be listed in the database.
-Visit the First Time Fanedit Submission page for more details as well as the submission form.
-To access this page you must be logged in on IFDB.
-Under the User Menu there is an option for First Time Faneditor Submission.
+New faneditors require their edits be vetted a member of the Fanedit.org Academy.
+The Academy consists of people the administrators and moderators trust to look at new edits with a critical eye to ensure they meet the standards we’ve set to be listed in the database.
+Before you can submit a fanedit you must be a member of the site for 30 days and have made at least 5 posts.
+Go to the First Time Fanedit Submission page for more details as well as the submission form.
+To access this page you must be logged in.

 The Academy member rejected my edit!
 What should I do?